Trump Gives Small Businesses a Confidence Boost

 In a recent Wells Fargo survey, 46% of the sample said their business operations would approve next year.
 This 46% is compared to the 30% of people who responded to the same question two years ago.
 The remaining percentages left 26% saying the government’s changes would have no effect, and 17% said they would be worse off.

 Nick Braun, who owns a pet insurance company in Columbus, Ohio is optimistic.
 Braun says that with the expected lower taxes and simpler healthcare plans, that people will be will to spend money on non-essentials, such as pet insurance.
-Braun also is hoping for an easier way to purchase health insurance for his six employees.
-He has had to change his carriers many times because many healthcare agencies do not want to write up polices for small business owners.
+He also is hoping for an easier way to purchase health insurance for his six employees.
+Braun has had to change his carriers many times because many healthcare agencies do not want to write up polices for small business owners.

-Another business owner, Kurt Steckel, SEO of Bison Analytics said that his sales to small business owners has doubled since the election.
+Kurt Steckel, SEO of Bison Analytics said that his sales to small business owners has doubled since the election.
 Steckel is also looking forward to a decrease in healthcare costs.
 He had to stop covering health insurance for his employees when costs got too high.